ic-768/coin-scraper/README.md

-An extremely basic scraper built in 20 minutes to help a friend scrape some crypto data.
+An extremely basic program built to help a friend periodically scrape some crypto data.